drekerd/cloud/README.md

     - `./cloudBuild.sh -e upConatainers`

 ## Build, Clean, Test, Acceptance Test
-You have two alternatives
+You have two alternatives. <br />
-You can use either `./gradlew build` or use the file `./cloudBuild.sh -e build` located in the root directory For other commands as well `./gradlew test` `./cloudBuild.sh -e build`
+You can use either `./gradlew build` or use the file `./cloudBuild.sh -e build` located in the root directory. <br />
+For other commands as well `./gradlew test` `./cloudBuild.sh -e build`

 ## cloudBuild.sh file